Hoeijmakers/tayph/docs/workflow.rst

 ESPRESSO) may do error computation on their own.
 In this case, the errors are provided to Tayph using sigma_i FITS files, of the same shape, numbering and in the same location as the FITS files containing the orders.

-The rest-frames of the spectra are corrected for the motion of Earth around the barycenter (this should only be done after telluric correction), and the orbit of the star around the center of mass between it and the planet (which can be hundreds of km/s for hot Jupiters), putting the spectra in the rest frame of the target star, up to a constant shift which is the systemic velocity.
+The rest-frames of the spectra are corrected for the motion of Earth around the barycenter (this is purposefully delayed until after telluric correction), and the orbit of the star around the center of mass between it and the planet (which can be over 100 m/s for hot Jupiters), putting the spectra in the rest frame of the target star, up to a constant shift which is the systemic velocity.

 Next, outlying spectral values are vetted in a process termed masking.
 The mask is composed of a list with the same